kamu-data/kamu-cli/docs/first_steps.md

           ST_GeomFromGeoJSON(geom) as geom,
           geo_local_area
         FROM input
+    merge:
+      kind: snapshot
+      primaryKey:
+      - school_name
 ```

-Such dataset in kamu is called **root** dataset and is defined by:
+Such dataset in kamu is called **root** dataset and is defined by a sequence of following operations:
-- A `url` that points to some external data source
+- `fetch` - obtaining the data from some external source (e.g. HTTP/FTP)
-- A combination of `format` and `readerOptions` that define how the data looks like and how to load it
-- An optional `preprocess` steps which usually used to convert data into more specific types
+- `prepare` (optional) - steps for preparing data for ingestion (e.g. extracting an archive)
+- `read` - reading the data into a structured form
+- `preprocess` (optional) - shaping the structured data and converting types into best suited form
+- `merge` - merging the new data from the source with the history of previously seen data

 Let's add it to our repository: